Our Team Members

 She has served also as a keynote for the Human Resources Leadership Association of Southeastern CT and presented at various conferences.

-Nicole Gionet, Senior Consultant, joins Leading Women from Alcatel-Lucent where she was Chief Human Resource Officer (CHRO) based in Paris, France.
+Nicole Gionet joins Leading Women from Alcatel-Lucent where she was Chief Human Resource Officer (CHRO) based in Paris, France.

-With 25 years of extensive international human resources experience, she began her career with the Government of Canada and moved to the telecommunications industry in 1997.
-She has worked, lived and experienced the cultural diversity of 4 countries – Canada, Belgium, China and for the past three years, France.
+With 30 years of extensive international human resources experience, she began her career with the Government of Canada and moved to the telecommunications industry in 1997.
+She has worked, lived and experienced the cultural diversity of 4 countries – Canada, Belgium, China and France.
 Nicole is fluent in both French, her native language, and English.

 Nicole is widely known for her track record as a leader, and her exceptional ability to establish trust and respect as well as build collaborative relationships to achieve positive outcomes with clients, senior management, colleagues and staff.

-More recently, Nicole has dedicated her leadership time and attention to women in business and designed as well as delivered a global program: the “Top 10” to increase gender diversity in the upper leadership ranks of the company.
+More recently, Nicole has dedicated her leadership time and attention to executive coaching, to women in business, and designed as well as delivered a global program: the “Top 20” to increase gender diversity in the upper leadership ranks of the company.
 Since establishing this program which has been expanded worldwide, 45% of participating women have been promoted into more senior roles across the world.

 As the 8th child of a family of 8 girls and 3 boys, Nicole has reached a point in her life and in her career where she wants to give back by sharing her rich life and work experience - and inspiring business leaders to create the same diversity from which she has greatly benefited in both her personal and professional life.